 - Genes: If there is a genetic abnormality then the sperm count could be low and abnormal development of the testicles.

 Age is the biggest determinant of fertility.
-If a woman is in the age group of 24 to 30 years of age, she is very fertile, everything else being normal.
+If a woman is in the age group of 24 to 30 years of age, she is very fertile, everything else is normal.
 Also, there are a few activities which increase the risk of becoming pregnant like smoking and consuming alcohol.
 Being overweight affects fertility be it a man or woman.
 The same is the case with being underweight also.
-Over exercising or not exercising at all can also cause infertility.
-Last but not the least, mental stress also plays a great role in fertility.
-A man or woman under stress find it difficult to conceive.
+Over-exercising or not exercising at all can also cause infertility.
+Last but not the least, mental stress also plays great role infertility.
+A man or woman under stress finds it difficult to conceive.

 Solutions for infertility:

 In the case of women, they are given fertility drugs which regulate or aid ovulation.
-Surgery of the fallopian tubes in certain cases where there is blockage, also helps fertilization of egg.
-In some cases hormone injections are given to women.
-In some cases a fertilized egg is placed in the uterus where it develops into a baby.
+Surgery of the fallopian tubes in certain cases where there is a blockage also helps fertilization of the egg.
+In some cases, hormone injections are given to women.
+In some cases, a fertilized egg is placed in the uterus where it develops into a baby.